Flat Roof Repair - How to Repair a Leaky Rubber Roof Membrane - DIY GuideThis website is meant to help you get familiar with "Flat roof Repairs"

 We are Roofing Contractors for the Installation and Repairs of flat Roofs.
 With our experience of over 30 years, we can troubleshoot and repair any roof leak.
 Commercial and residential roofs are all the same.
 Most roofs can be repaired even if they were badly installed.
 We service Westchester County and Fairfield County.

 Free Estimate call:

-Andre Ferreira – Commercial Roof Expert
+Andre Ferreira – Commercial Roofing Contractor

-Andre is the second oldest son and is 25 years old.
+Andre is the second oldest son (roofing contractor) and is 25 years old.
 He started when he was 16.
 He has always been hands on all aspects of roofing.
 When it comes to troubleshooting a leak, he is the one that beats everyone.
 Now that my sons are running the business, you can be assured of receiving quality service and knowledge that is passed down.